-Make sure the provider you use belongs to the Equity Release Council, so you are protected from pitfalls like negative equity.
+Make sure the provider you use belongs to the ERC, so you are protected from risks like negative equity.

 3. Choose the right form of equity release for you and your family

-Whether a lifetime mortgage or a home reversion scheme is best for you will depend on a wide range of circumstances, such as how much you hope to leave your family as an inheritance.
-Your adviser can help you with this choice.
+Whether a lifetime mortgage or a home reversion scheme is best for you will depend on many circumstances, such as how much you hope to leave your family as an inheritance.
+An adviser can offer vital advice.

 4. Borrow in stages